bcbraga/CIGDP-DL/README.md

 ## Methods and Implementations
 The methods utilized in our research and their implementations were derived from the CogDL framework.
 CogDL provides a comprehensive research toolkit for Deep Learning on Graphs <https://docs.cogdl.ai/en/latest/>.
 The list of methods:

-- **Node2Vec**: Py.
-- **Hope**: Ex.
+- **Node2Vec**: From the paper “node2vec: Scalable feature learning for networks” <https://dl.acm.org/doi/10.1145/2939672.2939754>
+- **Hope**: From the paper “Grarep: Asymmetric transitivity preserving graph embedding” <https://dl.acm.org/doi/10.1145/2939672.2939751>
-- **SDNE**: D.
+- **SDNE**: From the paper  “Structural Deep Network Embedding” <https://dl.acm.org/doi/10.1145/2939672.2939753>
-- **SPECTRAL**: Li.
+- **SPECTRAL**: From the paper  “Leveraging social media networks for classiﬁcation” <https://link.springer.com/article/10.1007/s10618-010-0210-x>.

 ## Repository Contents

 - **Implementation**: Python implementation of our proposed hybrid approach.
-- **Datasets**: Example datasets used in our experiments.
+- **Datasets**: Datasets used in our experiments.
-- **Results**: Detailed results and performance metrics from our experiments.
+- **Results**: Performance metrics from our experiments.
 - **Paper**: Link to the full paper discussing our methodology, experimental setup, and findings.

 ## Getting Started

-Feel free to explore our code, datasets, and results.
-We encourage researchers and practitioners interested in graph drawing, machine learning, and optimization to delve into our work and contribute to advancing the state-of-the-art in dynamic graph visualization.
+Feel free to explore our code, datasets, and results and propose improvements.
+We encourage researchers and professionals interested in Graph Drawing, Machine Learning, and Optimization to delve into our work and contribute to advancing science.

----

-Esse texto oferece uma visão geral do seu trabalho e orienta os visitantes do seu repositório sobre o que esperar e como explorar os recursos disponíveis.

-## Operation of the Code
+## Operation of the Codes

 ### Input Parameters